sayande717/practice/README.md

 16. You are given the heads of two sorted linked lists list1 and list2.
 Merge the two lists in a one sorted list.
 The list should be made by splicing together the nodes of the first two lists.
 Return the head of the merged linked list.
     [Q: 21](https://leetcode.com/problems/merge-two-sorted-lists/)

-17.You are given an array of characters letters that is sorted in non-decreasing order, and a character target.
+17. You are given an array of characters letters that is sorted in non-decreasing order, and a character target.
 There are at least two different characters in letters.
 Return the smallest character in letters that is lexicographically greater than target.
 If such a character does not exist, return the first character in letters.
     [Q: 744](https://leetcode.com/problems/find-smallest-letter-greater-than-target/)

 18. Given an array of integers nums sorted in non-decreasing order, find the starting and ending position of a given target value.
 If target is not found in the array, return `[-1, -1]`.
 You must write an algorithm with `O(log n)` runtime complexity.
     [Q: 34](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)

 19. You are given two integer arrays `nums1` and `nums2`, sorted in non-decreasing order, and two integers `m` and `n`, representing the number of elements in `nums1` and `nums2` respectively.
 Merge `nums1` and `nums2` into a single array sorted in non-decreasing order. <br>